 The ballpark is located in downtown Phoenix at 401 East Jefferson Street.

 Chase Field features an attached 1,500-car garage just south of the ballpark on 4th Street.
-The garage has 31 parking spaces designated for vehicles displaying a handicap plate or placard.
+The garage has 31 parking spaces designated for vehicles displaying a valid disabled plate or placard.
 Each garage entrance is accessible to high-profile vehicles and the parking is connected to accessible routes to the ticket windows and building entrances.

 The designated drop-off point for all guests is located on the south side of Jefferson Street, just west of 7th Street.
 This is at the northeast corner of Chase Field near Gate K. The Drop Off is staffed and there are shaded benches available for guests who need to wait for a companion to pick them up.